owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

 Introduction
 ============

-In this document we show you how to build your own advanced MLOps pipeline using Kubeflow Pipelines (KFP), MLFlow and Seldon Core and get them to work seamlessly together in order to deliver your model to production in a scalable, efficient manner.
+In this section we show you how to build your advanced machine learning operations (MLOps) pipelines using Kubeflow Pipelines (KFP), MLFlow and Seldon Core and get them to work seamlessly together to deliver your machine learning (ML) model to production in a scalable, efficient manner.

-For wine lovers, we use a wine dataset.
-We want to predict the wine’s quality based on a chemical analysis.
-The higher the quality score, the better the wine is going to taste.
+You use a wine dataset in the example.
+You predict the wine’s quality based on a chemical analysis.
+The higher the quality score is, the better the wine tastes.

 Get started
 ===========